This page documents hVmark v1.x. See Changelog for updates.

 Text Formatting

-- Bold: *text*
+- Bold:

-- Emphasis (Italics): %text%
+*text* - Emphasis (Italics):

 Misc.

-- Soft line break: [] → <br>
+- Soft line break:

-- Subheading: *// Subheading Text*
+*// Subheading Text* - Subheading output:

-- Subheading output: <h# id="subheading-text">// Subheading Text</h#>
+<h# id="subheading-text">// Subheading Text</h#>

-Actual heading is based on config. - Optional TOC: If two or more subheaders are found, a table of contents will be generated.
-The TOC is automatically placed under the main heading (<h1>) of the page, at the top of the page if a main heading isn't present, or at the location of
+Actual heading level is based on config. - Optional TOC: If two or more subheadings are found, a table of contents will be generated.
+The TOC is automatically placed under the main heading (

 Links, Images, YouTube